CONCACAF Gold Cup: Broadcasting and trophy

 In Canada, OneSoccer streams all Gold Cup matches, while select matches also air on TSN and RDS through a co-production partnership.
 Spanish-language rights are sublicensed to TLN and Univision.
-In Mexico it airs on Televisa and TV Azteca.
+In Mexico it airs on Netflix.
 In the United States, the CONCACAF Gold Cup airs on Fox Sports and TUDN (since 2000).
 CONCACAF also streams Gold Cup matches on YouTube with some geo-restrictions.

 The Gold Cup trophy is awarded to the champions of the tournament.
-The design of the trophy has changed multiple times since its inaugural version.
-Changes include scaling down of the size as well as replacing the original flat rectangular base with an elevated round pedestal.
-The base includes engravings of the champion nation with the year in which they won the trophy.
+The design of the trophy has changed multiple times since its inaugural version but the original concept of a tall, gold-plated cup with angular handles remains mostly the same.
+Changes have included scaling down of the size as well as replacing the original flat rectangular base with an elevated round pedestal.
+The base includes engravings of the champion nation with the year in which they won the tournament.